chesio/bc-security/README.md

 1. Theme update is available.
 1. User with administrator privileges has logged in.
 1. Known IP address has been locked out (see note below).
+1. [Checksums verification](#checksums-verification) fails or there are files with non-matching checksum.
 1. BC Security plugin has been deactivated.

 Note: _Known IP address_ is an IP address from which a successful login attempt had been previously made.
 Information about successful login attempts is fetched from [event logs](#events-logging).